THE BLOOD OF CHRIST PROTECTS THE BELIEVER (EXCERPT OF CHRIST IN YOU)

 Christ is born in us.
 He is the Tabernacle of God.

 Under no circumstances will any man, woman, boy, or girl who has not had Christ planted in his or her heart enter the Kingdom of God.
 It is Christ, and only Christ, who inherits the promises of God.
-"He saith not, And to seeds, as of many, but as of one, And to thy seed, which is Christ" (Galatians 3:16).
+“He says not, And to seeds, as of many, but as of one, And to your seed, which is Christ” (Galatians 3:16).

-Wherefore lay apart all filthiness and superfluity of naughtiness, and receive with meekness the engrafted word, which is able to save your souls.
+Therefore lay aside all filthiness and overflow of wickedness, and receive with meekness the implanted word, which is able to save your souls.
 (James 1:21)